 - Average score for Brood Pattern

-- Average total score
+- Average total score for all six traits

 The column headed ‘Cells’ refers to queen cells and requires a yes or a no. Obviously, colonies showing a disinclination to swarm are good to breed from.